-If you listen to any advice that we give you throughout your wedding planning process, let it be this: hire professionals.
-You’ve dreamed your entire life of this day.
+The best piece of advice we have for you throughout planning your wedding is to hire professionals.
+You’ve dreamt your entire life of this day.
 Those are some big expectations to meet!
-Professionals have the experience, knowledge, and resources to meet and exceed those expectations and make your dreams a reality.
+Professionals have the experience, knowledge, and resources to meet and exceed those expectations.

 Experience is so important when you’re hiring for any job, but especially when it comes to executing your wedding.
 To find the best vendor for you, ask friends and family for recommendations.
 If you remember loving a DJ at your cousin’s wedding, get a referral from them (which could save you some money if they have any sort of referral program).
 Check out their social media pages to make sure they’re reliable and up-to-date.
 If someone doesn’t have enough time to update their Facebook posts or care enough to put good pictures of their last event online, do you trust them to handle your wedding day?
 Read reviews on Yelp, Yellow Pages, their website, Google Reviews, and anywhere else you find them.
 When you meet with them, ask to see their full work from real weddings, not just their portfolio.
 Their portfolio will feature only their best work, not their most recent.
 Make sure their quality is up to your standards by asking brides that have used them in the past what their experience was like.